 So, your diesel engine has low power.
-She just doesn’t climb the hills like she used to.
-I have seen this a lot throughout my years as a mechanic.
-When the driver comes in hot because his truck barely made it up a big hill.
+She doesn’t climb the hills like she used to.
+I have seen this a lot throughout my years as a mechanic when the driver comes in hot because his truck barely made it up a big hill.

 This is a common problem with really many different causes depending on the symptoms.
 You might also say it is not pulling under a load.
 However you describe it, loss of power in an over the road truck or a piece of equipment can be dangerous or even fatal depending on the circumstances.

 What causes a diesel engine to lose power?
 I have found in my years as a heavy equipment mechanic that these 9 things are the most common reasons, 1.
 Dirty fuel filter 2.
 Check engine light 3.
-Intake air leak or restriction, Plugged exhaust, Malfunctioning throttle pedal, Failing injectors, Low fuel pressure, Malfunctioning Turbo, and Internal engine problems
+Intake air leak or restriction 4.
+Plugged exhaust 5.
+Malfunctioning throttle pedal 6.
+Failing injectors 7.
+Low fuel pressure 8.
+Malfunctioning Turbo 9.
+Internal engine problems.

 1. Your Diesel Engine Has A Dirty Fuel Filter